ac20981234231/lead_app/DESIGN.md

 - **Clean Code:** Encourages maintainable codebase with its concise syntax.

 ### Database: SQLite
-- **Simple and Lightweight:** Ideal for local dev since it doesn't require a separate server.
+- **Simple and Lightweight:** Ideal for local development since it doesn't require a separate server.
-- **Quick Setup:** No configs needed => allowing for fast development and testing.
+- **Quick Setup:** No configs needed, allowing for fast development and testing.
-- **Easily Upgradable:** Can be replaced for a more robust database like PostgreSQL (i.e when moving to production).
+- **Easily Upgradable:** Can be replaced with a more robust database like PostgreSQL when moving to production.

 ### Email Notifications
 - **Immediate Communication:** Ensures both prospect and attorney are promptly informed of new lead submissions.
 - **Standard Library:** Uses `smtplib` for sending emails, avoiding extra dependencies.

+### Authentication
+- **Security:** Implements token-based authentication using OAuth2 and JWT.
+- **Flexibility:** Allows for easy user management and secure endpoints.

+### Resume Uploads
+- **File Handling:** Supports uploading resume files via a form-data request.
+- **Accessibility:** Resumes can be accessed and downloaded via a specific endpoint.

 ### Environment Variables
 - **Security:** Keeps sensitive information like email credentials out of the codebase.